Today, I'm going to show you how to write radio ads. It doesn't matter if you're an absolute beginner, together we'll learn:

 Worry not, it gets simple when we break this process into four stages.

-Example 1: Advertising an Air Emergency Rescue Service.
+Example 1: Advert For An Air Emergency Rescue Service.

 Someone is running along a tranquil forest trail.
 You hear soft thuds on the wet ground, chipping birds, and the unison of singing crickets & cicadas.

 Our subject trips on a fallen branch and fractures his ankle.
 You hear his body smacking the ground.
-A cracking bone, perhaps followed by wailing or shouts of help.
+A cracking bone, perhaps followed by wailing or shouts for help.

 Shortly, a fellow lad comes lopping along.
 He stops by the fallen chap and promises everything will be okay.

-A second later, we hear the roar of a copter’s engines as the metal bird swooshes over the dense canopy.
+We then hear the roar of a copter’s engines as the metal bird swooshes over the dense canopy above.

 Another way is to have two people having a normal conversation.
 It’s simple as: